StevenHuang41/salary_prediction/README.md

 - Click **Retrain Model** button to train on new records
 ![instruction6](./readme_images/instruction5.gif)

-- After retraining (prediction changes)
+- After retraining, prediction value changes, and the number of records in Train and Test dataset change
 ![instruction7](./readme_images/instruction6.png)

 - Click **Reset Database** button to clear added data in database, and click